SORMAS-Foundation/SORMAS-Project/docs/SERVER_SETUP.md

 * Open Git Bash and navigate to the setup sub-directory

 ### Auditing
 You can configure the audit logger of SORMAS by providing a Logback [configuration file](https://logback.qos.ch/manual/configuration.html) and setting the `audit.logger.config` property accordingly.
 An example is provided in `sormas-base/setup/audit-logback.xml`.
+Not specifying a value for the property will effectively disable the audit log.

 ### Post-Installation Configuration